 - Extracorporeal shockwave therapy (ESWT) (A machine delivers acoustic pressure waves to the affected area) (31 participants),

-- ESWT plus eccentric training (Eccentric training is an exercise technique where the return to starting pose is done slowly.
-For instance if you perform a knee lift, instead of letting your foot drop back down to the floor quickly, you slowly lower it to build muscle strength.
+- ESWT plus eccentric training (Eccentric training is an exercise technique where the return to the starting pose is done slowly.
+For instance, if you perform a knee lift, instead of letting your foot drop back down to the floor quickly, you slowly lower it to build muscle strength.
 (43 participants),

-- eccentric training (17 participants),
+- Eccentric training (17 participants),

-- topical glyceryl trinitrate patch (Salonpas for instance) plus eccentric training (16 participants),
+- Topical glyceryl trinitrate patch (Salonpas for instance) plus eccentric training (16 participants),

 - and placebo treatment (31 participants).